george-hawkins/arf-drone/README.md

 Pixhawk autopilot
 -----------------

-The [Pixhawk](https://pixhawk.org/modules/pixhawk) is an [open source hardware](http://freedomdefined.org/OSHW) flight controller that originated at [ETH Zurich](https://en.wikipedia.org/wiki/ETH_Zurich) and is the de-facto standard non-commerical flight controller.
+The [Pixhawk](https://pixhawk.org/modules/pixhawk) is an [open source hardware](http://freedomdefined.org/OSHW) flight controller that originated at [ETH Zurich](https://en.wikipedia.org/wiki/ETH_Zurich) and is the de-facto standard high end open source hardware flight controller.

 The software for the Pixhawk is the [PX4 autopilot](http://px4.io/docs/px4-basic-concepts/) that covers both basic direct remote control and fully autonomous autopilot operation.